 - 1979, Doctoral Degree, Biological Sciences, University of Southern California

-- 1977, Masters, Environmental Engineering, University of Southern California
+- 1977, Master's Degree, Environmental Engineering, University of Southern California

 - 1973, Bachelor's Degree, Zoology, Rutgers University

 Geraldine Knatz is Professor of the Practice of Policy and Engineering, a joint appointment between the USC Price School of Public Policy and the Sonny Astani Department of Civil and Environmental Engineering at the USC Viterbi School of Engineering.
 At the Price School, Dr. Knatz will teach as well as conduct research in affiliation with the METRANS Transportation Center.
 In 2014, Knatz was elected to the National Academy of Engineering in recognition of her international leadership in the development of environmentally clean urban seaports.
 That same year she was honored with Containerization & Intermodal Institute’s Lifetime Achievement Award.